WC-III/MRBob/Writerside/topics/1-1-Change-in-Tandem.md

 Positivity [UNOFFICIAL]
 : The state of the graph dependent on output values.
 Can be in one of two states: positive or negative.
-The graph / function is positive on a x-value if the according output is positive, likewise for negative.
+The graph / function is positive on an x-value if the according output is positive, likewise for negative.
 If the output is 0, it is neither.

 Let us have an example for this one, just to cement it.